Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

 We will construct the desired equivalence by induction with respect to the dimension.
 We let $G\Simpl_{\le n}$ be the full subcategory of $G$-simplicial complexes of dimension $\le n$.
 We let $s_{n}$ and $t_{n}$ denote the restrictions of $s$ and $t$ to $G\Simpl_{\le n}$.

 The case of zero-dimensional simplicial complexes is done by Assertion \ref{qwhioqwehfiouqewfqewqewfqf}.

 We assume {now} that we have constructed an equivalence

 for $n\ge 1$.
-The induction step exploits the fact that $s_{n}(X)$ in $G\Simpl_{\le n}$ has a canonical decomposition $(Y,Z)$, where $Z$ is the disjoint union of $2/3$-scaled $n$-simplices, and $Y$ is the complement of the disjoint union of the interiors of the $1/3$-scaled $n$-simplices (see the pictures in \cite[p.
-80]{buen}). {We equip the subspaces $Y$ and $Z$ with the uniform bornological coarse structures induced from $s_{n}(X)$.}
+The induction step exploits the fact that $s_{n}(X)$ in $G\Simpl_{\le n}$ has a canonical decomposition $(Y,Z)$ in $G\UBC_{\bd}$, where $Z$ is the disjoint union of $2/3$-scaled $n$-simplices, and $Y$ is the complement of the disjoint union of the interiors of the $1/3$-scaled $n$-simplices (see the pictures in \cite[P.~80]{buen}). {We equip the subspaces $Y$ and $Z$ with the uniform bornological coarse structures induced from $s_{n}(X)$.}

-Since both functors $s^{*}_{n}K\bC\cX^{G}_{c,G_{can,min}}(\cO^{\infty}(-))$ and $ t_{n}^{*}\Sigma K\bC^{G}(-)$ are excisive for such decompositions we get push-out squares and
+Since both functors $ K\bC\cX^{G}_{G_{can,min}}(\cO^{\infty}(-))$ and $ \Sigma K\bC^{G}(-)$ are excisive for such decompositions we get push-out squares and

 We now use that both functors are homotopy invariant.
 The projection of $Z$ to the $G$-set $Z_{0}$ of barycenters is a homotopy equivalence in $G\Top$ and $G\UBC_{\bd}$.
-Similarly, there is a projection of $Y$ to the $(n-1)$-skeleton $X_{n-1}$ of $X$ and a projection of $Y\cap Z$ to a disjoint union $(Y\cap Z)_{n-1}$ of boundaries of the $n$-simplices which are both homotopy equivalences in $G\Top$ and $G\UBC_{\bd}$.
-These projections identify the bold parts of the push-out squares above canonically with the respective bold parts push-put squares below: and
+Similarly, there is a projection of $Y$ to the $(n-1)$-skeleton $X_{n-1}$ of $X$ and a projection of $Y\cap Z$ to a disjoint union $(Y\cap Z)_{n-1}$ of boundaries of the $n$-simplices.
+These two maps are homotopy equivalences in $G\Top$ and $G\UBC_{\bd}$.
+These projections identify the bold parts of the push-out squares above canonically with the respective bold parts {of the push-out} squares below: and

 The induction hypothesis now provides an equivalence between the bold parts of \eqref{ewffdfadsfadfasdfasdf} and \eqref{ewffdfadsfadfasdfasdf1}.
 This equivalence then provides the desired equivalence of push-outs